NL is located on the eastern shores of North America between the 46th and 61st parallels.

 Accommodations include economy cabins, standard cabins, deluxe cabins, economy by berth (shared accommodations) consisting of male and female quarters and a cabin for passengers with disabilities.

 While at sea, network communication problems can occur that affect the ability to use debit and credit cards.
-Passengers are recommended to carry some cash with them.
+We recommend passengers carry some cash with them.

 Climate & Weather